AnujPancholi/fullstackopen2020-part4/README.md

 ## Exercise 4.21

 Since I had token validation down to a middleware, all I had to do was to add the `tokenValidator` middleware to the blogs DELETE endpoint.
 Also, I added a check in the `findOneAndRemove` query in this endpoint - a filter of `userId: req.user.id` (since `req.user` contains the decoded user info from token).
 This alone would ensure that only the users whose `userId` was in the blogs (who therefore "owned" the blog in the one-to-many relationship) could delete it.

+## Exercise 4.22

+I had inadvertently done most of this already.
+To change the tests for delete, I did some of the more trickery that I did for the POST route wherein I would store the token with the delete parameters itself during the setup for the test in `beforeEach`.
+And writing the additional test where no token is sent was trivial.

 ---